 Can a parent change the child’s last name without the other parent’s permission?

-According to the State of Iowa: “If the child is fourteen years of age or older, you must provide the child’s written consent to the name change.
+According to child custody laws in Iowa: “If the child is fourteen years of age or older, you must provide the child’s written consent to the name change.
 If the child is under fourteen years old, both parents named on the birth certificate must file their written consent to the name change.

 If one parent does not consent, the court will set a hearing.
 At the hearing, the court may waive the need for both parents’ consent if it finds one of the following: